DataDog/browser-sdk/developer-extension/README.md

 #### Search Syntax

 We support a basic `key:value` search syntax which means you can search within the limits of [RUM event structures](https://docs.datadoghq.com/real_user_monitoring/explorer/search/), such as `action.target.name:action_name`.
-While all the fields can be added as columns in the event list, it does not mean the existing ones are valid fields: the `Description` summary is not part of RUM event structure.
-You can click on any `Description` cell for details of the event to look for correct key to search with.

 We split each search key based on whitespaces.
 To search with multiple conditions, simply add whitespaces in between, such as: